kngcr/kngcr.github.io/projects/hotelsystem.md

         }
 ```

-You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).
+You can view the source code at [HotelSystem](https://github.com/kngcr/HotelSystem/tree/main).